damonitor/damo/USAGE.md

 ### `damo report heatmap`

-Even single DAMON monitoring result snapshot is useful since it contains the `age` information.
-However, retrieving every snapshot and visualizing the multiple snapshots can provide good insights.

-`damo report heatmap` plots `damo record`-generated multi-snapshots monitoring results in 3-dimensional form, which represents the time in x-axis, address of regions in y-axis, and the access frequency in z-axis.
+`damo report heatmap` plots `damo record`-generated monitoring results in 3-dimensional form, which represents the time in x-axis, address of regions in y-axis, and the access frequency in z-axis.
 Users can optionally set the resolution of the map (`--resol`) and start/end point of each axis (`--time_range` and `--address_range`).
 For example:

     $ sudo ./damo report heatmap --resol 15 80
     11111111111111111111111111111111111111111111111111111111111111111111112211110000